Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

-1. From the left navigation pane, choose Assessments, and then choose Create assessment.
+1. In the left navigation pane, choose Framework library.
+Under Standard frameworks, select AWS License Manager and then choose Create assessment from framework.

 2. In Specify assessment details, under Assessment Details enter a name for the assessment (for example, Record License Configuration) and an optional description.
-Under Assessments reports destination, select an existing Amazon S3 bucket or create new one to store assessment reports.
-Under Frameworks, choose the Record License Configuration framework and then choose Next.
+Under Assessments reports destination, select an existing Amazon S3 bucket or create new one to store assessment reports and then choose Next.